kk7ds/gaiagpsclient/doc/source/cookbook.rst

 colors.
 Assuming we have a GPX file locally, we can first upload that file and then re-process it for track color information:

-.. prompt:: bash $ auto
+.. prompt:: bash

   gaiagps upload foo.gpx

 .. note:: Large file uploads are sometimes queued, so you may need to
           wait between these steps until the upload appears.

-.. prompt:: bash $
+.. prompt:: bash $ auto

   $ gaiagps folder list +-------------------------+----------------------+-------------------+